zinqlabs/stagehand/FUTURE.md

 The main thing people ask about with regards to stagehand is the lack of vision.
 Vision would unlock 2 major wins

 1. the LLM will use the visual layout to improve context
-2. Instructions can reference visual positioning in instructions
+2. instructions can reference visual positioning in instructions

 The challenge is to create an effective map between elements, and the screenshots.
 Fuji-web does this by supplying a regular screenshot and an annotated one in order to access the element map correctly.